isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2026-03-02-post-COS 2026: MINISTRY OF LAW RESPONSE BY MR EDWIN TONG SC, MINISTER FOR LAW.md

 69.&nbsp;In January this year, Mr Wong’s term was renewed for three years.

 {:start="70"}
-70.&nbsp;<u>Ms Lim</u>, in her speech, has described the appointment process for the AG as “thin”, if I heard her correctly.
+70.&nbsp;Ms Lim, in her speech, has described the appointment process for the AG as “thin”, if I heard her correctly.
 But I would have to disagree and I would instead characterise it quite differently.

 {:start="71"}
 71.&nbsp;Sir, the appointment of the AG, whether the initial appointment or any subsequent renewal, is made in accordance with the Constitution.
 There is a clear, deliberate and very structured process of the appointment, with the appropriate checks and balances.
 Let me explain.